MatthewErvinChasco/Fano/README.md

 *octonionProduct.mlx*:
 This code computes the direct product of two octonions.
 This also gives the dot product and cross product between the 7D components of the vectors.

+This code contains functions that use the MATLAB® Symbolic Math Toolbox™.
+The file *Example.mlx* is provided as a guide of use.